-Page Reviewed / Updated - May 20, 2019
+Page Reviewed / Updated - January 27, 2020

 Applicants also must be financially eligible for Connecticut Medicaid.
-While Connecticut allows seniors to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, residents must meet the financial criteria that follows for the year 2019.
+While Connecticut allows seniors to become Medicaid eligible by meeting different sets of requirements (referred to as “pathways”), most commonly, residents must meet the financial criteria that follows for the year 2020.

-Persons who cannot afford their cost of care, but are over Medicaid's limits may still qualify through the Medically Needy pathway.
+Persons who cannot afford their cost of care, but are over Medicaid's income limit may still qualify through the Medically Needy pathway.
 The state has a program that evaluates the individual's care costs and their income.
 If it is calculated they cannot meet their care costs, they can qualify for Medicaid provided they spend-down the income over the limit on their medically necessary care costs.

 Personal caregivers can aid participants with their bathing, dressing, and hygiene, among other routine tasks.
-In addition to personal care services to help participants with their activities of daily living, the PCA program pays for subscriptions to Personal Emergency Response services, meal preparation and clean up, access to adult day care programs, modifications to their living quarters, assistive equipment, and wellness coaching.
+In addition to personal care services to help participants with their activities of daily living, the PCA program pays for mental health counseling, adult day care / adult day health care, and adult family living, which we have written about extensively here.

 Interested applicants can call the state Department of Social Services at 1-800-445-5394.
 Persons can also go the Department’s website to check their eligibility and apply via the online application tool.
-This program is available throughout Connecticut but it is not considered an entitlement program.
+This program is available throughout Connecticut, but it is not considered an entitlement program.
 This means that enrollment slots are limited, and unfortunately, waiting lists of several months are common.